- Part Number:1910

 Excessive back pressure of oxygen in the fuel-gas supply system.
 The three functions of the protective equipment may be combined in one device or may be provided by separate devices.

-Backflow protection shall be provided by an approved device that will prevent oxygen from flowing into the fuel-gas system or fuel from flowing into the oxygen system (see S(F), Figs. Q-1 and Q-2)
+Backflow protection shall be provided by an approved device that will prevent oxygen from flowing into the fuel-gas system or fuel from flowing into the oxygen system (see SF, Figures Q-1 and Q-2).

 Flash-back protection shall be provided by an approved device that will prevent flame from passing into the fuel-gas system.